axelarnetwork/axelar-dapp-starter-kit/README.md

 #### BUILD LOCAL

-First, set up a `.env` file based on the `.env.sample` template in the root directory and update your local wallet for testing.
-Use either EVM_MNEMONIC or EVM_PRIVATE_KEY, but not both!

-Then run the following command:
+Then, from a separate terminal, run the following command:

 ```bash
 npm run build